Lmcmaaser/noteful-client/README.md

 3. Implement the delete button for each note in the list in the main route and folder route.
 4. Implement the delete button on the note page, if the delete is successful, redirect to the / path.
 5. The API calls will be made to a local server called noteful-json-server that you'll need to have running separately to your noteful React application.

+Requirements

+React client updated with the URL of the server.
+Client can fetch the data from the remote server.
+React client deployed to Zeit.